Liu Yan (Han dynasty warlord): Life

 Once firmly in control of the region, he plotted to gain independence from the central Han government.
 The first step in his plan was to send Zhang Lu and Zhang Xiu (張脩) to attack the forces of the official Han governor of Hanzhong, Su Gu (蘇固) and take over his territory.
 Zhang Lu first killed Zhang Xiu, and after absorbing the latter's armies he successfully managed to kill Su Gu and take control of the territory, which created an independent buffer state between Liu Yan's Yi Province and the Han central government.

 His next step in gaining control of the region was to rein in the power of the local families, who had their own wealth and large private armies.
 He executed the leaders of over 10 families, but another powerful family leader Jia Long (賈龍) banded together with others and rebelled.
 Although the armies of the families were powerful, Liu Yan's forces eventually prevailed.
 The next threat was from the Qiang people, who attacked Liu Yan's capital of Mianzhu (綿竹).
 However, Liu Yan's forces were able to successfully defend their territory from being ravaged.

 In c.April 194, when Li Jue and Guo Si gained control of Chang'an after Dong Zhuo's death, three of Liu Yan's sons (Liu Fan, Liu Dan, and Liu Zhang) were in Chang'an serving in various government posts.
 Liu Yan joined forces with Han Sui and Ma Teng in an attempt to attack the capital and seize it.
 With the help of his sons in the city, the armies attacked, but were defeated.
 In the hasty retreat, Liu Fan and Liu Dan were captured by Li Jue's forces as they tried to flee Chang'an, and were tortured and killed.
 Liu Zhang, however, barely managed to escape and join up with his father, who returned once again to Yi Province.

 In summer of the same year, Liu Yan's residence in Mianzhu was struck by lightning and burnt down, forcing him to relocate the provincial capital to Chengdu.
 It is said that the grief caused by the loss of two sons and the stress from the Mianzhu fire caused him to develop an illness on his back, which would eventually cause his death later in the year.

-His death left his fourth and youngest son Liu Zhang in control of Yi Province.
+His death left his fourth and youngest son Liu Zhang (Note: There is ambiguity in the birth order of Liu Zhang and Liu Mao in Sanguozhi.
+In Liu Yan's biography, Liu Mao was recorded as being Liu Yan's youngest son.
+However, in Liu Zhang's biography, Liu Mao became Liu Zhang's elder brother.
+Liu Zhang's biography in Houhanshu also indicated that he was younger than Liu Mao.) in control of Yi Province.
+(Note: In 208, when Cao Cao attacked Jingzhou, Liu Mao was alive at the start of the invasion, as Cao Cao recommended that he be granted a position as general.
+Liu Mao only died from illness after this.)